qcargile/Chrome-Blood/README.md

 </Details>

-# Updating
+## Updating

 - Follow steps 2-4 from the Installation section above **with the addition of checking the `Overwrite` box before starting installation**.

 ## 🔑 Keybinds to Know (Modded Controls)

 Below is a list of important keybinds added or changed by mods in this list.
-Some of these may need to be configured in-game or through Cyber Engine Tweaks mod settings.
+Some of these may need to be configured in-game or through the unified **Redscript and CET Mods Settings** menu, which combines mod options from both systems into one easy-to-access interface.

 ### 🧠 Gameplay / Interface
 - **Scanner Slowdown (RAM-based)** — *Automatically adjusts* based on remaining RAM, no manual keybind required.